lantoli/terraform-provider-lantoli/docs/data-sources/advanced_clusters.md

 `mongodbatlas_advanced_clusters` describes all Advanced Clusters by the provided project_id.
 The data source requires your Project ID.

+This doc is for schema v1 of `mongodbatlas_advanced_clusters`, doc for schema v2 can be found [here](./advanced_clusters%2520%2528schema%2520v2%2529).

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.

 ~> **IMPORTANT:**